christophsax/seasonal/README.md

 ### X-13ARIMA-SEATS syntax

 Seasonal uses the same syntax as X-13ARIMA-SEATS.
-Thus, it is possible to invoce most options that are available in X-13ARIMA-SEATS.
+It is possible to invoce most options that are available in X-13ARIMA-SEATS.
 For details on the options, see the [manual][manual].
-The X-13ARIMA-SEATS syntax uses *Specs* and *Arguments*, while each Spec may contain some Arguments.
-An additional Spec/Argument can be added to the `seas` function by separating Spec and Argument by a `.`.
+The X-13ARIMA-SEATS syntax uses *specs* and *arguments*, while each spec may contain some arguments.
+An additional spec/argument can be added to the `seas` function by separating spec and argument by a `.`.
 For example, in order to set the `variable` argument of the `regression` spec equal to `td` and `ao1999.jan`, the input to `seas` looks like this:

     x <- seas(AirPassengers, regression.variable = c("td", "ao1965.jan"))

-Note that R vectors can used as an input.
+Note that R vectors may be used as an input.
 It is possible to manipulate almost all inputs to X-13ARIMA-SEATS this way.
-Most examples in the [manual][manual] are replicable in R. For instance, example 1 in the ARIMA Spec section 7.1,
+Most examples in the [manual][manual] are replicable in R. For instance, example 1 in section 7.1,

     series { title  =  "Quarterly Grape Harvest" start = 1950.1
            period =  4